rpcox/grpc-protobuf/README.md

 ### svc[12]

 Simple servers that receive a gRPC call and 'do something'.
-Currently they just mimic and action through time.Sleep().
+Currently they just mimic an action through a time.Sleep() call.